 If you need a majority of the votes to win, the formula above is what your need (50% of turnout plus one vote).
 In some cases you may only need a plurality of the votes cast or more votes than any other candidate in the race.
 In a multi-candidate race, you could win with a distinct minority of the vote.

 This percentage must be converted into a number of actual votes that will guarantee your victory.

 Say you have 10,000 people in your district.
 Of those people, only 6,000 are eligible voters.
 On the last election, 2400 (0r 40%) of eligible voters actually voted.
 The election does not fall on the presidential election day, and it is only a two-person race.
 In this case you will need a minimum of 1201 votes to squeak through a victory.
 (50% of turnout plus one vote).

 It’s best to err on the side of caution and overestimate the number of votes you need.
 In this case, we’ll round up and calculate with 52% of the turnout, which gives us a rough target of 1248 votes that will be needed to win.
 This number, of course will be subject to the overall voter turnout and how many supporters you can get into the voting booth.

-For more campaign tips and ideas, sign up for our email list below!
+For more online campaign tips and ideas, sign up for our email list below!